Best Colleges in Cleveland, Ohio 2023

 The North Coast College is a tiny private college in Lakewood, Ohio with only 109 total students enrolled.
 The average class size is only 12 people.
 North Coast College offers degree and certificate programs in three different fields.
 Popular degree programs include Visual and Performing Arts, Business, Management, Marketing, Journalism, and Related Support Services.
 NCC is a two-year college where the highest degree offered is an associate’s degree.

 Retention Rate: 63%

 Highest Salary After Attending: $43,634

-Not to be confused with the University of Notre Dame, Notre Dame College is a small, private Catholic school.
-It has less than 1,470 undergraduate students but does maintain a high acceptance rate.
-Niche.com gave it a C grade, for their high diversity but average academics, athletics, and value.
+Notre Dame College is sometimes confused with the University of Notre Dame.
+Notre Dame College is a much smaller private Catholic school.
+It has fewer than 1,470 undergraduate students but does maintain a high acceptance rate.
+Niche.com gave it a C grade for their high diversity but average academics, athletics, and value.
 Popular majors at Notre Dame College include Nursing, Business, Political Science/Government, and Early Childhood Education.
-With less than 120 students enrolled in graduate studies, the population of graduate students is much smaller than undergrads at Notre Dame College.
+Notre Dame College has fewer than 120 students enrolled in graduate studies.
 Popular programs include Special Education and Teaching as well as Educational Administration.
 All of the graduate programs offered by this school are available online and through other forms of distance education.
 All graduate students are considered to be attending part-time.

 Further Reading: Cheapest Online College Rankings

 List of Colleges in and Near Cleveland, OH

 |Bryant & Stratton College Cleveland||Cleveland, Ohio||1 mile from Cleveland center|